CastleAf/Mind-Mapping-in-VR-Frontend/README.md

-# Mind Mapping in VR - Front end
+# Mind Mapping in VR - Front End

 This application runs as the frontend part of the Mind Mapping in VR whole application.